An Introduction to the Discharging Method via Graph Coloring: List Coloring

-Let each leaf of $H$ {\it sponsor} its incident $3$-thread, delete the edges of the sponsored $3$-threads, and repeat.
-When a component of what remains has just one $3$-thread, pick one endpoint as the sponsor.
-In this way, each $3$-thread in $G$ receives one of its endpoints as a sponsoring $k$-vertex, and each $k$-vertex is chosen at most once as a sponsor.

 We now seek discharging rules to prove that if $\mad(G)<\FR52$ and $\delta(G)\ge2$, then some configuration of type (B) or (C) in Lemma~\ref{sqred} must occur.
 This will not quite work; we will need to add more configurations to the set, but they will be reducible.
-A vertex is {\it high} if its degree is $5$ or $6$; {\it medium} if it is $3$ or $4$.
-Each vertex $v$ has initial charge $d(v)$; we seek final charge at least $\FR52$.
-We treat the internal vertices of a $j$-thread together; they need to receive at least $\FR j2$.
-Here by ``$j$-thread'' we refer only to $j$-threads whose endpoints are $3^+$-vertices.